top of page

 Caution: CC&Rs are often written incorporating direct statutory provisions in the language of the declaration.
 Consulting with an attorney, raising this specific question, should be an early consideration.

-This law is aimed at reducing court congestion and encouraging resolution through less adversarial means.
-Whether it actually does or not is a matter of dispute.
+The law was aimed at reducing court congestion and encouraging resolution through less adversarial means.
+Whether it actually does or not is a matter of dispute-particularly in light of recent ruling in Kosor v Southern Highlands Community Association.
 In any case, failing to comply with this requirement should result in your case being dismissed.

 Key Points of the Law: